 In the near future, SKAO is expected to provide the tomographic maps of the redshifted 21-cm signal \cite{Mellema_2015}, which will help us understand the morphology and evolution of ionized regions.
-To understand the effect of different astrophysical parameters and processes on the redshifted 21-cm signal, we simulate the tomographic maps using radiative transfer or semi-numerical simulations for the 21-cm signal from the EoR.
+To understand the effects of different astrophysical parameters and processes on the redshifted 21-cm signal, we simulate tomographic maps using radiative transfer or semi-numerical simulations.
 One of our primary goals is to estimate the reionization parameters from the observation of the 21-cm signal.
 Usually, to perform the Bayesian inference to estimate the reionization parameters, one needs to forward model this signal using the reionization simulations and then compute the signal statistics.
-However, these simulations are computationally very expensive to rerun for a very large number of parameter sets, which is essential to perform Bayesian inference.
+However, these simulations are computationally very expensive to rerun for a large number of parameter sets, which is essential for Bayesian inference.
 One way to overcome this challenge is to use neural networks to emulate the statistics of the signal directly from the reionization parameters \cite{Schimt_2018, Jennigs_2019, Tiwari_2022, Sikder_2024, Breitman_2024, Mahida_2025}, bypassing the need to perform simulations.
-However, the 21-cm signal coming from the EoR is highly non-Gaussian; therefore, compressing the signal into a summary statistic will result in loss of information.
+However, the 21-cm signal from the EoR is highly non-Gaussian; therefore, compressing it into a summary statistic will result in a loss of information.
 Since SKAO is expected to produce tomographic maps of the signal \cite{Mellema_2015}, we can directly use the signal maps to estimate the reionization parameters instead of compressing them into summary statistics.
-There are many works to estimate the reionization parameters directly from the tomographic maps using different neural network architectures \cite{Gillet_2019, Hortúa_2020, Hassan_2020, Zhao_2022, Prelogovic_2022, Neutsch_2022, Schosser_2025, Ore_2025}; however, these neural networks also compress the signal into latent summary space, and this comes with the additional challenge of physical interpretation of these compressed summaries.
+There are many works to estimate the reionization parameters directly from the tomographic maps using different neural network architectures \cite{Gillet_2019, Hortua_2020, Hassan_2020, Zhao_2022, Prelogovic_2022, Neutsch_2022, Schosser_2025, Ore_2025}; however, these neural networks also compress the signal into latent summary space, and this comes with the additional challenge of physical interpretation of these compressed summaries.
 Therefore, a more traditional approach would be field-level inference using Bayesian inference.
 To achieve this, we need an emulator that can emulate the entire 21-cm signal maps from the input reionization parameters, i.e, a field-level emulator.